 Whether you're doing laundry, driving home from work, or breaking a sweat at the gym, podcasts are great for filling up your time with the latest news, comedy shows, in-depth storytelling, and so much more.
-There are more than a few podcast apps on Android for discovering all of the shows that are out there, but these are easily our favorites.
+There are more than a few podcast apps on Android, but these are easily our favorites.

 - The best: Pocket Casts

 - Google all the things: Google Podcasts

 - Podcasts and audiobooks: Podbean App & Player

 - Exclusive podcasts and shows: Stitcher Podcast Player

 Paying for apps is something a lot of people just won't do, but if you want the best podcast experience possible, it's worth shelling out a few bucks for Pocket Casts.
 The app has a gorgeous new design, a dark mode, playback controls, easy content discovery, and can be used on just about anything.

 In addition to providing a clean look at interacting with your favorite playlists, DoggCatcher offers quite a few customization options.
 There is even the ability to set up some automation for your podcast playlist and better battery management.